 - Death Proof

-- Drag Me to Hell is a truly scary film but it's director being Sam Raimi, it manages to also be hilarious at times (sometimes at the same time even).
+- Drag Me to Hell is a truly scary film, but coming from Sam Raimi, it manages to also be hilarious at times (sometimes at the same time even).

 - The Dresden Files tends heavily towards the horror end of things.
 Most of the comedy is in the form of Harry wisecracking to save in his sanity in the face of soul-destroying horror and almost certain death.
 His adversaries range from Complete Monster to Nightmare Fuel.